badriadhikari/Deep-Learning/README.md

 1. **04/08**
    - No class meeting scheduled (but may be scheduled based on request)
    - Due next week:
-      - Concept map homework: Module 10
+      - Concept map homework: Module 9
-      - Quiz: Module 10
+      - Quiz: Module 9
       - Project: Phase III (Split and evaluate on test set)

 1. **04/15**
    - No class meeting scheduled (but may be scheduled based on request)
    - Due next week:
-      - Concept map homework: Module 11
+      - Concept map homework: Module 10
-      - Quiz: Module 11
+      - Quiz: Module 10
       - Project: Phase IV (Effects of augmentation)

 1. **04/22**
    - No class meeting scheduled (but may be scheduled based on request)
    - Due next week:
-      - Concept map homework: None
+      - Concept map homework: Module 11
-      - Quiz: None
+      - Quiz:  Module 11
       - Project: Phase V (Effects of regularization)

 1. **04/29**